Free Engraving | Free Delivery | Dispatched within 24 hours

 • Easy to attach/remove, no damage, quiet, secure

-• Slightly more expensive, requires compatible tag
+• Slightly more expensive

 • Multiple collars, nighttime removal

-Tip: Many pet owners prefer eZeClips because they allow easy tag switching between collars and prevent jingling at night, reducing stress for your dog.
+Tip: Many pet owners prefer eZeClips because they allow easy pet tag switching between collars and prevent jingling at night, reducing stress for your dog.

 Quality and Durability: What to Look For